 The Source have been working with employers across the UK since the Apprenticeship Reforms, including the Levy, came into force in April 2017.
 We have supported hundreds of companies to access funding to recruit new apprentices or upskill their current workforce using an apprenticeship.

-Click on the links below to find out what the apprenticeship levy means for your business:
+Click on the links below to find out what the apprenticeship levy means for your business, or try our Apprenticeship Levy calculator.

 In the Summer Budget 2015, the government announced its new initiative to help fund 3 million new apprenticeships by 2020.
 Since April 2017, the apprenticeship levy has been implemented to do just that.